hikaruyamagishi/hikaruyamagishi.github.io/_pages/teaching.md

 ### Introduction to International Political Economy.
 Didac Queralt.

-An undergraduate and graduate course conducted in person in Fall 2018.
-I was a grader with office hours and guest lectured.
+An introductory IPE course for undergraduates and Global Affairs students.
+I was a grader with office hours and guest-lectured on financial systems and international finance.
+Conducted in person in Fall 2018.

 <details>
   <summary>Student Evaluations</summary>